jingenw/careercoach4.0/Task 2/README.md

 In the case of static assets being required (etc. images of the carparks), S3 is a convenient and simple service to store them.

+If there is a need for high write throughput and scalability, database sharding can be used.

 ## Conclusion
 This concludes the documentation for the AWS services used in the Carpark Availability API architecture and their roles.
 By leveraging these services, the Carpark Availability API offers a scalable, reliable, and secure solution for managing carpark availability data.